 The Use of the Shredder in Waste Management

 In waste management, industrial shredders for waste products play a very crucial role.
 The benefits of using mega-shredders in large-scale waste disposal systems recycling centers and municipal landfills are related to material reduction.
 Asphalt, rubber, wood, plastics and similar materials can be quickly condensed to a mere fraction of their original size.
-Also of note, bio-degradable waste decomposes faster when shredded.
+Also of note, the bio-degradable waste decomposes faster when shredded.
 If properly shredded, the materials that are buried in landfills take much less space.

 The Use of Shredders in Recycling

 In today’s economic environment, communities and businesses are always looking for new ways of cutting costs and the use of shredders provides new strategic options.
-There are two main purposes of shredding materials in the recycling process.
+There are two main purposes of shredding materials in the paper recycling process.